AntonioPavkovic/rating-backend/README.md

 message that will pop after user rates some service and message delay column, which holds information for how long should message stay on screen before it resets to a previous screen.
-There are some validation rules applied to these columns*:
+There are some validation rules applied to these columns:*

 **Number of emotions:**